-Because it’s been identified that men simply aren’t as well served when it comes to clubs, groups or other community initiatives when compared to women.
-The statistics surrounding men’s health present a worrying trend: 1 in 5 men die before the age of 65.
+At a local level (as identified by Maldon & District CVS) men simply aren’t as well engaged when it comes to non sporting clubs, groups or other social community initiatives when compared to women.

-The Essex Shed Network is a not-for-profit partnership between Maldon & District CVS and CVS Uttlesford and funded by National Lottery’s Community Fund.
-Our aim is to provide support to anyone in Essex wishing to set up a Men’s Shed or Shed Inside project, whilst also providing help to existing Sheds to ensure their sustainability.
+The Essex Shed Network is a partnership between Maldon & District CVS and CVS Uttlesford and funded by National Lottery’s Community Fund.
+Established in 2016 our aim is to provide support to organisations or private individuals within Essex wishing to set up a Men’s Shed, whilst also providing help to existing Sheds to ensure their sustainability.

-We do this by sharing our knowledge and expertise which has been won through setting up several Sheds from nothing.
-We provide help with funding applications, governance, health and safety, drawing up a code of conduct and more.
-We arrange training as well as regular events which bring Shedders from across the county together, to share their knowledge and experiences with each other which ultimately strengthens the Network.
+We do this by sharing our knowledge and expertise, accumulated through first hand experience of establishing, setting up and hosting some of the first Men’s Sheds in Essex (such as Maldon and Cressing Temple Sheds).
+We provide help with funding applications, governance, health and safety, drawing up codes of conduct and more.
+We arrange training as well as regular events which bring Shedders from across the county together, to share their knowledge and experiences with each other and ultimately strengthen the Network for all.